 These fractal images can be identified by their own characteristic pattern which is repeated at different scales all through the image.
 Fractals also come with the property that, in a mathematical sense, they are having infinite detail, meaning that you could zoom endlessly (sure, as far as your computer allows you to) into a fractal that will not change the structure.

-These two features (the repeating pattern and infinite detail), make that fractals are used to picture an model various natural phenomena.
+These two features (the repeating pattern and infinite detail), make that fractals are used to picture to model various natural phenomena.
 There are people, and I am one, who find them very interesting.

 There is no easy answer to your questions on iteration traps and patterns.
 It is important to separate the two issues in your own mind.
 They are completely different and independent concepts.
 Patterns originated as a routine called Cross Stitch that I never published.